sophiewu7/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+- What is the maximum and minimum range of the distance sensor to be effective for the user?
+- How is feedback provided to the user (auditory, haptic)?
+- Is the device ergonomic and easy to hold for extended periods?
+- What is the optimal range to detect a person approaching without causing false alarms?
+- How should the system notify the homeowner: sound, light, or a combination?
+- How does the system handle varying sizes of individuals (e.g., children)?

+Prototyping Needs:

+- Set up a prototype on a table or countertop to simulate real-world scenarios.
+- Test with various objects and food items to gauge accuracy.
+- Test the system in different lighting conditions, including complete darkness and dim light.
+- Evaluate the sensor's response time when someone enters or exits the detection zone.
+- Evaluate sensor accuracy in real-time motion tracking and feedback.

 **\*\*\*Pick one of these designs to prototype.\*\*\***